 The beauty of a white living room is how easily it can be accessorized (and therefore totally redesigned) in accordance with changes in your taste or interiors trends.

 Using upholstery to give a white living room a totally new look and to incorporate the trend for pink is one way to go.
 Of course, you needn't go as far as this with your room – a scattering of smoky pink cushions on a pale grey sofa; a single throw on a neutral-toned chair or even a pile of books with pink spines piled on a coffee table will do the trick.

-13. Create a warm focal point with a stove
+23. Create a warm focal point with a stove

 Just because your interior taste is stripped back and simple, it doesn't mean it can't be warm and welcoming.

-14. Break up a white scheme with coloured accents
+24. Break up a white scheme with coloured accents

+Incorporating color is the easiest way to break up an all white scheme and creates a space with greater depth and interest.
 We love the pairing of this white living room with bold blue accents in the shelving and artwork on the walls.

-15. Furnish a small white living room to enhance space
+25. Furnish a small white living room to enhance space

 26. Mix white and deep green for a fresh look